Are you moving cross-country and have a turtle making the road trip with you? We’ve made this trip, and are sharing what worked for us.

 We did trial runs and practiced different methods for weeks leading up to the move until we found a way to move her that was less stressful (for all of us).

-Transporting a turtle cross-country in a car
+Preparation tips for taking a turtle cross-country in a car

 Thanks to The Duck Brand we were able to keep all of her belongings, from her hotel aquarium to her lights and heater safe.
 We used Bubble Wrap and EZ Start Tape to wrap both her heat lamp and her daylight lighting so that they didn’t move around in the back of the car.

-What you need for the car ride
+What you need in a car for a turtle

 - Reptile terrarium carrier